ScribblingGeek earned a bachelor's degree in communication studies in 1999. His interests include history, traveling

 D. Ngong Ping Piazza

 Ngong Ping Piazza is the sprawling square between Ngong Ping Village and three other key attractions of Lantau Island.
-From the Village, a walkway flanked by formidable statues of Buddhist guardians leads to it, and at the piazza itself, visitors have the options of continuing to Po Lin Monastery, ascending the steps to reach the immense Tian Tan Buddha, or heading downhill to the Path of Wisdom attraction.
+From the Village, a walkway flanked by formidable statues of Buddhist guardians leads to the square, and at the piazza itself, visitors have the options of continuing to Po Lin Monastery, ascending the steps to reach the immense Tian Tan Buddha, or heading downhill to the Path of Wisdom attraction.
 Younger visitors would probably be tickled by the sleepy buffalos often seen resting beside the statues.

 E. Po Lin Monastery

 Founded in 1906 and previously known simply as the “Big Thatched Hut,” Po Lin Monastery is today one of the most important Buddhist institutions in Hong Kong.
 Continuous development over a century resulted in the monastery today being a harmonious blend of the old and the new.
 For visitors keen to sample Buddhist vegetarian dishes, Po Lin Monastery is also renowned throughout Hong Kong as one of the best locations to enjoy this unique cuisine.

 F. Tian Tan Big Buddha

 G. The Path of Wisdom

 The furthest attraction from Ngong Ping Village, the Path of Wisdom is a whimsical walk flanked by wooden columns displaying the Chinese version of the Buddhist Heart Sutra.
 Located away from the hubbub of the Village and Cable Car Terminus, and with a soaring view of the hills and seas, the walk is wonderful for visitors in search of quiet and introspective moments.
 It is also especially atmospheric in the late afternoon.

 H. Another Attraction of Lantau Island – Tai O Village

 Famous for its many stilt houses, this fishing village in northwest Lantau is more than three centuries old.
 Today, it is a popular destination for Hong Kong traditional cooking ingredients, or just idyllic strolling.
 Tai O (大澳) can be easily accessed by bus from Tung Chung or Ngong Ping.
 Note, though, that either way, the journey requires at least 50 minutes.